apache/hbase-operator-tools/hbase-hbck2/README.md

 ### /master-status#tables

-This tab shows a list of tables with columns showing whether a table _ENABLED_, _ENABLING_, _DISABLING_, or _DISABLED_ as well as other attributes of table.
+This tab on the Master UI home-page shows a list of tables with columns showing whether a table _ENABLED_, _ENABLING_, _DISABLING_, or _DISABLED_ as well as other attributes of table.
 Also listed are columns with counts of Regions in their various transition states: _OPEN_, _CLOSED_,